VicariusInc/vicarius-nmap/README.md

 Vicarius’ vulnerability scan is an NSE (Nmap scripting engine) used to detect vulnerabilities.
 It is based on vulscan - https://github.com/scipag/vulscan.

 The Nmap option -sV enables version detection per service, which is used to determine flaws according to the identified product.
-The data is looked up in an offline CVE database that is up to date with MITRE-CVE (https://cve.mitre.org) as of March 2022.
+The data is looked up in an offline CVE database that is up to date with MITRE-CVE (https://cve.mitre.org) as of November 2022.

 Installation:
 Please copy the vicarius-vulnerability-scan.nse file into the Nmap scripts folder: